 You may have heard of the term “urge surfing,” a practice attributed to Dr. Alan Marlatt for working with addictive tendencies.
 We surf our urges by bring mindfulness to our urge sensations, then allowing ourselves to skim along the edge of the urge rather than getting swallowed up by it.
 It’s an effective technique for preventing relapse during addiction recovery and it’s also effective for helping us resist old habits related to things like eating or behavior that we want to stop because it’s not serving us.

 So, I tried urge surfing with my inner critic but it felt less like surfing and more like flirting.
 Maybe the difference between surfing and flirting is that we surf something that doesn’t seem to have any kind of persona (like a wave) and we flirt with something that can be personified (like the inner critic).
-If you have any ideas about the difference between these two, I’d love to hear from you.

 The inner critic feels differently for each of us.
 For me, it’s a tightness behind my sternum and a slight queasy feeling.
 There’s a feeling of dread and a sense of inevitability.
 I can sometimes predict when my inner critic is going to start coming into the scene because it often pops in after a really good day when I feel a sense of satisfaction with my work.
 The inner critic comes in with the shame message of, “Who do you think you are?” in response to doing well.
 You might have a similar experience.